SAP-samples/build-workzone-integration/advanced/wizard/README.md

 ![Wizard error message](./images/error-message.png)

-## How to Persist Card context in to Workzone?
+## How to Persist Wizard context in to Workzone?

 Consider there are 3 cards:
 * Basic Card: collects user basic info such as username, gender and so.